cs230-stanford/website-2018-winter/_posts/2018-02-01-train-dev-test-split.md

 Often a dataset will come either in one big set that you will split into train, dev and test.
 Academic dataests often come already with a train/test split (to be able to compare different models on a common test set).

-You will therefore have to build yourself the split before beginning your project.
+You will therefore have to build yourself the train/dev split before beginning your project.

 A good practice that is true for every software, but especially in machine learning, is to make every step of your project reproducible.
 It should be possible to start the project again from scratch and create the same exact split between train, dev and test sets.

-One way to do it is to have a `build.py` file that will be called once at the start of the project and will create the split into train, dev and test.
+The cleanest way to do it is to have a `build_dataset.py` file that will be called once at the start of the project and will create the split into train, dev and test.
+Optionally, calling `build_dataset.py` can also download the dataset.
-We also need to make sure that any randomness involved in `build.py` uses a **fixed seed**, so that every call to `python build.py` will result in the same outputs.
+We need to make sure that any randomness involved in `build_dataset.py` uses a **fixed seed**, so that every call to `python build_dataset.py` will result in the same output.

 >Never do the split manually (by moving files into different folders one by one), because you wouldn't be able to reproduce it.

+_An example `build_dataset.py` file is the one used [here][build-dataset] in the vision example project._

 ---
-## Split at the beginning of training
+## Details of implementation

-If the build process contained in `build.py` is not very long, it is possible to do it every time we train the model.
+Let's illustrate the good practices with a simple example.
+We have filenames of images that we want to split into train, dev and test.
-When loading the data, we can just split it into three sets like this for 80% train, 10% dev and 10% test:
+Here is a way to split the data into three sets: 80% train, 10% dev and 10% test.
 ```python
 filenames = ['img_000.jpg', 'img_001.jpg', ...]